xparq/sfw/README.md

 ## Changes to the original:

-- Adapted to the pre-3.0 ("master") SFML API
+- Adapted to the upcoming SFML v3 API
-- Windows/MSVC build added
 - Compiling as C++20 now (to embrace recent C++ features; SFML3 is C++17 already)
-- Richer, more flexible API, bugfixes, improvements to existing widgets etc.
+- Richer, more flexible API, new features, bugfixes, improvements
+- Default quick-start assets included (and removed the non-free ones from the old package)
+- Windows build support (MSVC and MinGW (actually [w64devkit](https://github.com/skeeto/w64devkit)))
 - Reshuffled source tree (to allow growth & to help integrating into other projects)
-- Default quick-start assets included (and removed the non-free ones from the demo)
-- Auto download & setup the latest SFML-master lib (mostly for the GitHub workflow)
+- Auto download & setup the latest SFML-master locally (mostly for GitHub workflows)

 _For other (both planned and completed) changes see the [issues](https://github.com/xparq/sfw/issues)!_